 The standard government mandated HCAHPS and CG-CAHPS surveys ask a series of questions that cover everything from access, communication quality from the doctor, environment of care, nurse care, medication teaching quality, to discharge instruction, and beyond.
 They are distributed by a patient experience advisory company like Press Ganey, the top survey providers in the healthcare industry.
 They manage the entire process from reaching out to the hospital to have the survey done to collecting the data and reporting back it to the hospital.
 That information is then reported to the government for the 2 percent reimbursement that is tied to the surveys.

 Kait: With the Binary Health Analytics platform, our clients can run campaigns and surveys to help them understand their strengths and where they need to improve.
-If a patient is filling out one of the platform’s surveys and they rate their experience between a nine or ten, it will instantly direct the patient and request them to post a review online.
-However, if they give their experience a lower score, the intelligent platform continues with the survey questions in order for the organization to better understand how they can improve in the future.
+If they give their experience a low score, the intelligent platform continues with the survey questions in order for the organization to better understand how they can improve in the future.
 If the score goes below an acceptable rating, the practice manager, patient experience or marketing professional can immediately be notified so they can quickly follow up and perform service recovery.

 Q: Finally, do you have any advice for practices that are beginning their own reputation management program?